Adancurusul/some_tiny_interpreters/Readme.md

 gd32vf103(riscv) ,stm32(arm) ,stc89c52(8051) ,k210(riscv) ,prv332(riscv) and all platforms with ,linux mac win system</u>

-By the way ,that brainfuck interpreter was just written for fun,I don't think anyone would be glad to write it(really not made for people)
+By the way ,that brainfuck interpreter was just  for fun,I don't think anyone would be glad to write it(really not made for people)

 ## How to port it to your device